tomer-w/ha-victron-mqtt/README.md

 ## Acknowledgments

-- Thanks to Johan du Plessis <johan@epicwin.co.za> who [submitted](https://github.com/home-assistant/core/pull/130505) the original code this custom integration is based on.
-Later he abandoned it and I revived it here.
+- Thanks to Johan du Plessis <johan@epicwin.co.za>, who [submitted](https://github.com/home-assistant/core/pull/130505) the original code this custom integration is based on.
+He later abandoned it, and I revived it here.
-- Thanks to Victron Energy for their excellent hardware and documentation
+- Thanks to Victron Energy for their excellent hardware and documentation.